tahaipek/VisualStudioActivityMonitorLogViewer/README.md

 ###**System Requirements**

-This application has been tested on IIS8, Visual Studio 2013/2015 on Windows 10.
+This application has been tested on Microsoft Edge, IIS8, Visual Studio 2013/2015 on Windows 10.